edgedelta/docs/docs/basic-onboarding.md

 There are 2 ways to verify agent deployment:

-  * In the Edge Delta App
+  * In the portal
   * In the existing streaming data service

 ***

-### Option 1: Verify Agent Deployment in the Edge Delta App
+### Option 1: Verify Agent Deployment in the Portal

-1. In the Edge Delta App, on the left-side navigation, under **Data Pipeline**, click **Pipeline Status**.
+1. In the Edge Delta Admin Portal, on the left-side navigation, under **Data Pipeline**, click **Pipeline Status**.
 2. Review the **Active Nodes** section.
 3. If the agent was successfully installed, then there will be at least 1 active node.

 >  **Note:**
-> After an initial agent deployment, the app may only display non-zero values.
+> After an initial agent deployment, the portal may only display non-zero values.

 ***